 4. The CDA strongly recommends that the user of lasers in cosmetic and dermatologic procedures be restricted to physicians and personnel under the guidance of physicians…”

-During the derma rolling procedure these tools result in an uneven, sloped and curved direction of needles over the skin.
-This can cause damaging trenches in the epidermis which can create pain, inflammation and longer healing times.
-This practice does exactly the opposite of what is desired, it creates damage rather than promoting healing skin.
+During the derma rolling procedure, unqualified tools can result in an uneven, sloped and curved needles direction over the skin.
+This can cause damaging trenches in the epidermis, which can create pain, inflammation and longer healing times.
+This practice does exactly the opposite of what is desired; it creates damage rather than promoting healing skin.

 This image shows a derma rolling procedure.

 We do like go-getters and DIYers, and we promote where possible being involved and being the owner of your skin care.
 However, there are instances where doing it yourself (“DIY”) results in “Destroying It Yourself).
-Micro-needling should ideally be carried out by someone who has been trained, is actively working with a mentor, and who is routinely involved in the practice and monitoring of skin undergoing this treatment.
-As well, attempting to use such tools as derma rollers is unsafe as you cannot control the depth of needles and this increases the risk of injury to you.
+Microneedling should ideally be carried out by someone who has been trained, is actively working with a mentor, and is routinely involved in the practice and monitoring of skin undergoing this treatment.
+Also, attempting to use unqualified tools with uncertain needle lengths can be unsafe as you cannot control the depth of needles, increasing the risk of injury to you.
+If you do choose microneedling at home, be sure to purchase your supplies from trusted sources.

 What about other treatments like skin peels?

 The skin community used to hold the position that the outer layer of skin is simply dead cells.
-This mindset has since change and we now believe the epidermis to be a complex layer where chemical process still take place.
-It is important to keep in mind that our collagen reduces by 1% every year from about the age of 26 years old.
-We should therefore be interested in protecting the skin cells that we have and use them wisely.
-It is not supported that the skin be peeled in order to produce younger stronger skin.
-It is the skin’s thickness that prevents aging and our approach is to bolster and fortify the skin that you have.
+This mindset has since change and we now believe the epidermis is a complex layer where chemical process still occurs.
+It is important to keep in mind that our collagen reduces by 1% every year from 26 years old.
+We should, therefore be interested in protecting the skin cells that we have and use them wisely.
+Skin peels should be performed by a trained professional, using products that have been approved for use and sale in Canada.

-*Disclaimer: The information contained within is in no way intended to supplement or replace medical advice and the reader is encouraged to consult with a physician to answer any questions about their personal health.
+*Disclaimer: The information contained within is in no way intended to supplement or replace medical advice.
+The reader is encouraged to consult with a physician to answer any questions about their personal health.

 No guarantees are made as to the effectiveness or actual outcome of microneedling or Collagen Induction Therapy.
 All results vary from client to client.